whennemuth/kuali-deployment-overview/ResizeEBSVolume.md

 # Start the EC2 instance
 aws ec2 start-instances --instance-ids i-0f0f920848adfa906

-NOTE attach-volume command complains about bad device name when run from windows.
+NOTE: You may get a warning about attach-volume command complains about bad device name when run from Windows.
+You can ignore this warning
 ```